toddp/aceroute/README.md

 ## Usage

 First set the ACEROUTE_API_TOKEN environment variable to contain your Aceroute api key:

     export ACEROUTE_API_TOKEN=mytoken

-See the documentation on [Aceroute class methods](http://toddp.github.io/aceroute/) for which ones you can call.
+See the documentation on [Aceroute classes and  methods](http://toddp.github.io/aceroute/) for which ones you can call.